QCommute: a tool for symbolic computation of nested commutators in quantum many-body spin-1/2 systems: Summary and outlook

 This combination of features makes \textsc{QCommute} unique among existing tools for computing nested commutators, each of which typically supports only a subset of these capabilities.
 The first feature is particularly distinctive: \textsc{PauliStrings.jl}~\cite{Loizeau_2025_Quantum,Loizeau_2025_Codebase,PauliStrings}, \textsc{PauliPropagation.jl}~\cite{rudolph2025pauli}, and the \textsc{spd} package~\cite{Begusic_2024_Fast,Begusic_2025_Real-time} all operate on finite lattices.
 While, for a given nesting order, the infinite-lattice result can be reproduced exactly using a finite lattice whose linear size is proportional to this order (as explained in Section~\ref{subsec:translation}), this approach incurs a substantial memory overhead, which is critical since memory is the primary bottleneck in these computations.

-As for the symbolic treatment of Hamiltonian parameters, it is implemented in \textsc{PauliPropagation.jl} and in the latest version of \textsc{PauliStrings.jl} \cite{PauliStrings,loizeau2026krylov}, but not in the \texttt{spd} package.
+As for the symbolic treatment of Hamiltonian parameters, it is implemented in \textsc{PauliPropagation.jl}~\cite{rudolph2025pauli} and in the latest version of \textsc{PauliStrings.jl} \cite{PauliStrings,loizeau2026krylov}, but not in the \texttt{spd} package~\cite{Begusic_2024_Fast,Begusic_2025_Real-time}.
 Remarkably, retaining parameters in symbolic form incurs only moderate overhead in both memory and runtime compared to a purely numerical computation, owing to the inherently computer-algebraic nature of the algorithm.
 This feature is particularly advantageous when results are required for multiple points in parameter space: a single symbolic computation can be reused to obtain results for arbitrary parameter values \cite{rudolph2023classical,Uskov_Lychkovskiy_2024_Quantum,rudolph2025pauli,shirokov2025quench,ermakov2025symbolic}.
-Another, less obvious advantage of representing results as polynomials in the parameters with integer coefficients, rather than as floating-point numbers, arises in the context of the recursion method.
-There the symbolic representation helps to avoid numerical instabilities~\cite{Uskov_Lychkovskiy_2024_Quantum,Teretenkov_2024_Exact,shirokov2025quench} that otherwise plague the method \cite{Eckseler_2025_Escaping}.
+Another, less obvious advantage of representing moments as polynomials in the parameters with integer coefficients, rather than as floating-point numbers, arises when the moments are subsequently processed within the recursion method.
+There, the symbolic representation helps to avoid numerical instabilities~\cite{Uskov_Lychkovskiy_2024_Quantum,Teretenkov_2024_Exact,shirokov2025quench} that otherwise plague the method \cite{Eckseler_2025_Escaping}.

+Note that \textsc{QCommute} is intentionally limited to the computationally demanding task of generating nested commutators and extracting moments and quench coefficients from them.
+Further processing of these quantities is intentionally left to external codes.
+For example, within the recursion method, the moments are first converted into Lanczos coefficients and subsequently used to compute dynamical correlation functions and transport coefficients \cite{viswanath2008recursion,Parker_2019,Uskov_Lychkovskiy_2024_Quantum}.
+Since these post-processing steps are computationally inexpensive, application-dependent, and continue to evolve together with the underlying methodology, we believe that keeping them outside the core package provides the most flexibility.

 While \textsc{QCommute} has been developed with an emphasis on computational efficiency, flexibility is not currently its main strength.
 Enhancing flexibility is therefore a natural direction for future development.
 In particular, it would be desirable to extend the functionality of the code to support lattices beyond the hypercubic ones.
 Furthermore, it would be advantageous to implement the computation of quench coefficients for arbitrary initial states, rather than restricting to product states~\eqref{product state}.
 Beyond these largely technical improvements, a more substantial extension would be the direct implementation of the Pauli propagation algorithm~\cite{Begusic_2024_Fast,Begusic_2025_Real-time} within the package, fully leveraging its advanced parallelization and memory-management capabilities.